 Carrie M. Weaver obtained her undergraduate degree from Indiana Wesleyan University in 1999.
-While at Indiana Wesleyan University Ms. Weaver served as a student government representative, a campus newspaper staff writer, and first chair bass clarinet with the wind ensemble.
 After completing her undergraduate studies, Ms. Weaver went on to work as an insurance agent before relocating to Florida and spending several years working in Florida’s child welfare system.

 Ms. Weaver enjoyed the court room experience she gained while working in the child welfare system, and went on to earn her Juris Doctorate at Syracuse University College of Law.
 Ms. Weaver maintained membership in the Justinian Honor Society and graduated cum laude from Syracuse University College of Law in 2008.